BoshraJaber/reading-notes102/README.md

 ## How to Keep Yourself in a Growth Minset?

-1.Embrace Chalenges
+- Embrace Chalenges
-2. Persist when Obstacles
+- Persist when Obstacles
-3.Learn from Criticism
+- Learn from Criticism
 ---
 Keep in mind: No Pain, No Gain :white_heart:
 -----